How to Sew a Tote Bag: Simple First Project

 Step 4: Attach the Straps

+Mark the center point of the bag top width on each body piece (7Β½ inches from each side).
+Then measure and mark 3 inches in from each side edge.
+The straps attach between these two marks, centered at the 3-inch mark from each edge.
 Pin each strap 3 inches from the side edge, with the right side of the strap facing the right side of the bag body.
-The strap should extend 9 inches above the hem line and 9 inches below it — creating balanced handles that hang comfortably at hip level when the bag is set down.
-Baste (temporary stitch) at ¼ inch seam allowance to hold everything in place before sewing permanently.
+The strap should extend 9 inches above the hem line and 9 inches below it β creating balanced handles.
+Baste (temporary stitch) at ΒΌ inch seam allowance to hold everything in place before sewing permanently.

-- Mark center point (7½ inches from each side) and 3-inch inset marks on each body piece
+- Mark center point (7Β½ inches from each side) and 3-inch inset marks on each body piece

 - Pin strap 3 inches from side edge, right side to right side